dirigible-io/dirigible-io.github.io/samples/tutorial_helium_custom_stack.md

 ### Project Structure

-* Create a packaging project - a standard Maven based project with a parent a dependency modules e.g. [https://github.com/dirigiblelabs/sample-v3-helium-custom-stack](https://github.com/dirigiblelabs/sample-v3-helium-custom-stack)
+* Create a packaging project - a standard Maven-based project with a parent dependency modules e.g. [https://github.com/dirigiblelabs/sample-v3-helium-custom-stack](https://github.com/dirigiblelabs/sample-v3-helium-custom-stack)

 * Create three sub-folders under the root:

   * **modules** - for the parts which are developed with Dirigible itself

   * **core** - for the plain Java components and API bridges

   * **application** - for the packaging project

-The project structure should look like the example above.
+The project structure should look like the example below.

 ### Components

 #### Dirigible's Module Structure

-The project representing a Dirigible's project in the Maven based parent project structure usually contains only a single file - the **pom.xml** itself.
+The project representing a Dirigible's project in the Maven-based parent project structure usually contains only a single file - the **pom.xml** itself.
 The main goal is to *pull* the latest sources from the SCM repository (e.g. GitHub) and to put them under the standard *resources* folder - **src/main/resources**

 A sample *pom.xml* should look like this: